ziviledauderiene/Events-callendar-app/README.md

 This a personal calendar application created using:
 - HTML;
 - CSS (grid, flexbox);
-- JavaScript (JSON, sessionStorage, loops, functions).
+- JavaScript (JSON, sessionStorage, loops, functions, events).

 There is a possibility to add and delete events.